JiaenSuen/TinyAI/ReinforcementLearning/Maze_QLearning/README.md

 So when design Enviorment , I just need to think the logic and rule about game.
 Take a input, and code run what happen inside the enviorment.
 After complete enviorment, can just use a simple interface and easy to connect with human user game or RL agent.

 ### Q Learning : Tabular
+#### Parameters
+* learning rate = 0.1
+* discount factor = 0.95
+* epsilon-greedy  = 0.3
+* iteration times = 5000
+* max step for each eppch = 400

+#### Q-table
+Q Table is a Dictionary Struct which record every actions' Action Value for states of whole maze map.
+Calculate them with transfer function formula.